whyrusleeping/gx-go/README.md

-# gx-go-tool
+# gx-go

-A tool to use with the gx package manager for packages written in go.
+A subtool for the gx package manager for packages written in go.

 ## Usage:
 ```